FZJ-INM1-BDA/siibra-python/README.md

 Brainscapes is largely developed inside the [Human Brain Project](https://humanbrainproject.eu) for accessing the [human brain atlas of EBRAINS](https://ebrains.eu/service/human-brain-atlas).
 It retrieves most of its concept and datasets from the [EBRAINS Knowledge Graph](https://kg.ebrains.eu), and is designed to support the recently established [OpenMINDS metadata standards](https://github.com/HumanBrainProject/openMINDS_SANDS).

-**Brainscapes is currently at the prototype stage.
-The API of the library is not stable, and the software is not yet fully tested.
-You are welcome to install and test it, but please be aware that you may run into features that are not yet implemented and obtain wrong results.**

 The functionality of brainscapes matches common actions known from browsing the [EBRAINS Interactive Atlas Viewer](https://atlases.ebrains.eu/viewer): Selecting different parcellations, browsing and searching brain region hierarchies, downloading maps, selecting regions, and accessing multimodal data features